-CSC 438 Database Processing Three credit hours
+CSC 438 Database Processing

-The course covers files and data structures for the database environment, logical and physical organization of database, data models and query languages, concept of normal forms, data independence, security, integrity, and concurrency.
+The course covers files and data structures for the database environment, logical and physical organization of a database, data models and query languages, concept of normal forms, data independence, security, integrity, and concurrency.
 Some special database packages may be included such as db2 and Oracle.
 Prerequisite: CSC 234.

-CSC 439 Data Communications Three credit hours
+CSC 439 Data Communications